 The habitat modification score of 100 (‘very good’) is comprised of an impoundment length score of 100 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher are impounded by artificial structures.
 There was no change in impoundment length score for the 2018-19 assessment.

 The fish barrier indicator method is still being developed and will be available in future report cards.

 Riparian extent for the Russell Basin scored 79 (‘good’) with 5.7% from pre-clear extent to 2013.
 It is expected that the majority of loss is in the lowlands due to development and land use.

-The Russell Basin was graded as ‘very good’ for flows during 2017-18.
-Flows in the Russell Basin were similar to pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Russell Basin grade for flows declined from ‘very good’ in 2017-18 to ‘good’.
+Flows in the Russell Basin retained similar characteristics to modelled pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.

 The flow indicator provides scores for each flow assessment site and this can be used to assess flows at more local scales.

 The fish index for basins was introduced for the first time in 2017-18 and included both the Russell and Mulgrave basins.
 For the Russell Basin the fish index was graded ‘very good’ and scored 86.
 The native species richness indicator scored 82 and the pest fish indicator scored 91.
 A total of 39 native fish species and 3 pest fish species were sampled in the Russell Basin.
 Of the 14 sites used to calculate the fish index for the Russell Basin one was ‘moderate’ and the remainder were ‘good’ or ‘very good’.